 Finally, there are also some real SATs for sale, in the form of The Official SAT Study Guide, which includes 10 more official tests.
 The book is currently available for $11.81 on Amazon, so it's an excellent value.
 The book itself doesn't include full answer explanations, but they are available on the College Board website.

 You can likely check the book out of the library as well, but if you do so, make sure that it doesn't include other students' notes and keep in mind that you may not be able to access the online explanations.

-If you still want more sources of SAT writing practice, check out our guide to the best SAT writing books (coming soon).
+If you still want more sources of SAT writing practice, check out our guide to the best SAT writing books.

-Make sure that you know how to study effectively with these key tips (coming soon).
+Make sure that you know how to study effectively with these key SAT Writing tips.

 Want to improve your SAT score by 160 points?

 Check out our best-in-class online SAT prep program.
 We guarantee your money back if you don't improve your SAT score by 160 points or more.